 - Saying nothing is sometimes better than asking questions.

 It all started with a simple tweet on twitter.
 I noticed that a woman “Bery” (@Beryz10) had posted a photo on Twitter of a badly injured dog that needed approximately $400 of surgical services here in El Salvador.
 Here is the specific tweet: (Warning!
 Graphic Image Below!)

-In the photo, you could see that one of the eyes of the dog “Keysi” was protruding and needed to be removed.
+In the photo, you could see that one of the eyes of the poor dog “Keysi” was protruding and needed to be removed.
 I felt very bad for the dog.
 Bery also listed all of the costs associated with the medical services for the dog.
 Here they are exactly as she wrote them, which can be found in that same Twitter thread: